What is the Australian PV Institute?

-The Institute comprises companies, agencies, individuals and academics with an interest in solar energy research, technology, manufacturing, systems, policies, programs and projects.
-Our objective is to:
+APVI members are organisations and individuals from industry and academia with an interest in solar energy research, technology, manufacturing, systems, policies, programs and projects.

 Participation in APVI activities is on the basis of subscriptions or sponsorship of research and events.
-Benefits include regular events and newsletters, networking, and the opportunity to work with local and international PV experts on submissions, reports and research projects.
+Benefits include regular events and newsletters, access to data, networking and opportunities to work with local and international PV experts on submissions, reports and research projects.

 Our work is intended to be apolitical and of use not only to our members but also to the general community.
 We focus on data analysis, independent and balanced information, and collaborative research, both nationally and internationally.

 For how to join the APVI, and the costs of joining, go here.